Use your small kitchen caddy to collect food waste each day and then transfer it into your larger brown food waste bin ready for collection.

 Wrapping your food waste

-Please remember to line your kitchen caddy with newspaper or a compostable liner, as all food waste must be wrapped.
+Please remember to line your kitchen caddy with newspaper or a compostable liner, as everything that goes into your food waste bin must be wrapped.

 You can simply use a sheet or two of newspaper to wrap your food waste in or, if you prefer to use a compostable liners, you can purchase these from most major supermarkets.